Mindful Compassionate Dialogue Therapy (MCDT)

 From noticing protective patterns, to choosing presence over protection, to cultivating communities that stay connected through challenge

-The purpose of cultivating awareness of reactivity in a couple’s relationship is to help partners step out of automatic defenses and into conscious choice.
+The purpose of cultivating awareness of reactivity in a couple’s relationship is to help partners step out of automatic defenses and into choicefull connection in the present moment.
 Reactivity often arises when tender needs like safety, to be seen/known or care are perceived to be threatened.
 Instead of responding with curiosity and care, partners may protect themselves through anger, withdrawal, blame, or shutting down.
 Recognizing reactivity is about learning to notice these patterns in real time, with compassion, so they no longer control the conversation.

-Recognizing reactivity interrupts cycles of escalation, creates space for tender truths to emerge, and allows couples to respond to one another with greater compassion and creativity.
+Recognizing reactivity allows couples to respond to one another with greater compassion and creativity.
 It is a profound act of love to say:

 “I see I’m in reactivity, and I want to pause to find my center.”